District-Scale Silver-Gold in Mexico

 Gerardo Del Real

 Gerardo Del Real: This is Gerardo Del Real with Resource Stock Digest.
-Joining me today is the president & CEO of Kingsmen Resources — Mr. Scott Emerson.
+Joining me today is the CEO of Kingsmen Resources, once again, announcing a new silver-gold discovery — Mr. Scott Emerson.

 Scott Emerson